SubramanyaKS/Covid19Tracker/README.md

 # Covid19Tracker

-This is small android project which will display covid19 cases.
+This is small android project which will display covid19 cases across the world using api.

 ### Technology used